worlddynamics/Vensim2MTK.jl/README.md

 Usage of the function:
 The function takes 3 arguments:
 - `filepath`: the path to the vensim file that one wants to translate.
-Default to ./examples/Dice.xmile
+Default to ./examples/Dice.xmile.
-- `filename`: the name of the output file. default to the name of the input file with the extension `.jl` replacing `.xmile`
+- `filename`: the name of the output file.
+Default to the name of the input file with the extension `.jl` replacing `.xmile`.
-- `overwrite`: boolean argument that decide if filename already exist, if it aborts or overwrite (true to overwrite)
+- `overwrite`: boolean argument that indicate in the case of the file already existing, if the function aborts or overwrite it(true to overwrite).

 Example of use: